AdobeDocs/analytics.en/help/components/c-segmentation/use-cases/exclude-date-range.md

 ![Both segments](../assets/affected_and_exclude.png)

+>[!TIP] If you don't want dips to zero in your trended visualization, click the gear icon under the calculated metric in the freeform table and enable **[!UICONTROL Interpret zero as no value]**.

 ### Apply the exclude segment to a project

 You can apply the 'Exclude affected days' segment to a Workspace project.
 Drag the exclude segment to the Workspace canvas section labeled *Drop a segment here*.